 A compact open kitchen puts a focused cook on display as he plates gyros and throws samosas in the deep fryer.
 The walls display artwork from rotating local artists -- currently, colorful kaleidoscope photography of Livermore landmarks.

 No doubt the atmosphere feels more authentic on Thursdays and Sundays when belly dancers perform.

-There's also sidewalk seating, which looks inviting with strung white lights and
+There's also sidewalk seating, which looks inviting with strung white lights and blue and turquoise pots.

 Waking your palate